daeullee12/wavelet/README.md

 ### Arguments
 1. `<image file>`: Path to the input image (e.g., `image.jpg`).
-2. `<kernel size>`: Size of the kernel (must be a power of two, e.g., 256).
-3. `<mode>`: Specify execution mode:
+2. `<mode>`: Specify execution mode:
    - `cpu`: Run the program using CPU.
    - `gpu`: Run the program using GPU.
-4. `<haar levels>`: Number of levels for Haar wavelet transformation.
+3. `<haar levels>`: Number of levels for Haar wavelet transformation.
-5. `<daubechies levels>`: Number of levels for Daubechies wavelet transformation.
+4. `<daubechies levels>`: Number of levels for Daubechies wavelet transformation.

 ### Example Usage
-To process `image.jpg` with a kernel size of 256, using CPU mode, and applying 3 levels for both Haar and Daubechies transformations, use:
+To process `cat.jpg` using GPU mode, and applying 3 levels for both Haar and Daubechies transformations, use:

 ```
-./wavelet image.jpg 256 cpu 3 3
+./wavelet ../img/cat.jpg gpu 3 3
 ```

 ## Output